capstone85/project_proposal/planning/project_proposal.md

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?
+* We are still unsure about how to connect the vendor with the user side
+* We will need to research how to implement a secure transaction feature (tentatively)
+* We will need to research how to implent vendor-exclusive features (tentatively)
+* We will need to research how to display order tracker and location (tentatively)